Denis12306/holbertonschool-printf/README.md

 %u print an unsigned decimal (base 10) number
 %x print a number in hexidecimal (base 16)
 %% print a percent sign (\% also works)
+RETURN VALUE
+Upon successful return, these functions return the number of bytes printed (excluding the null byte used to end output to strings).
+The functions snprintf() and vsnprintf() do not write more than size bytes (including the terminating null byte ('\0')).
+If the output was truncated due to this limit, then the return value is the number of characters (excluding the terminating null byte) which would have been written to the final string if enough space had been available.
+Thus, a return value of size or more means that the output was truncated.
+(See also below under CAVEATS.)
+On error, a negative value is returned, and errno is set to indicate the error.